 Greg quotes the World Health Organization definition of palliative care as “the active total care of patients whose disease is not responsive to curative treatment.
 Control of pain, of other symptoms, and of psychological, social and spiritual problems is paramount.
-The goal of palliative care is achievement of the best quality of life for patients and their families.”
+According to a prominent cleveland hospice, the goal of palliative care is achievement of the best quality of life for patients and their families.”

 Dropping the Ball on DNR Care